bottlepy/bottle/docs/docs_0_7.md

     def hello(name):
         return "Hello %s!" % name

 This dynamic route matches `/hello/alice` as well as `/hello/bob`.
 In fact, the `:name` part will match everything but a slash (`/`), so any name is possible. `/hello/bob/and/alice` or `/hellobob` won't match.
-Each part of the URL covered by a placeholder is provided as a keyword parameter to your handler callback.
+Each part of the URL covered by a placeholder is provided as a keyword argument to your handler callback.

 A normal placeholder matches everything up to the next slash.
 To change that, you can add a regular expression pattern: